Lasso Meets Horseshoe : A Survey: Hyper-parameters

 A third approach could be treating $\tau$ as a tuning parameter and using a $k$-fold cross-validation to select $\tau$.
-As in the full Bayes and empirical Bayes approach, the cross-validated choice of $\hat{\tau}$ can also converge to zero and care should be taken to avoid zero in such situations.
+As in the full Bayes and empirical Bayes approach, the cross-validated choice of $\hat{\tau}$ can also converge to zero and care should be taken to avoid such situations.
 Yet another approach for handling $\tau$ was proposed by \citet{piironen2016hyperprior}, who have investigated the choice of $\tau$ for a linear regression model and have suggested choosing a prior for $\tau$ by studying the prior for $m_{\text{eff}} = \sum_{i=1}^{n} (1-\kappa_i)$, the effective number of non-zero parameters.
+When better prediction is desired, \citet{bhadra2016prediction} suggest selecting $\tau$ by minimizing SURE, for which they provide an explicit form under the model in \eqref{eq:predrisk}.